 Simple English definitions for legal terms

-Read a random definition: effective rate
+Read a random definition: automated transaction

 A contestability clause is a rule in an insurance policy that explains when and why the insurance company can challenge a claim or cancel the policy.
 This usually happens if the policyholder left out important information or gave false information when they first got the policy.
 The contestability clause usually only lasts for two years.